MO Federal Court

-Missouri Federal Grand Juries are a more relaxed affair than normal court proceedings, featuring only an Assistant United States Attorney, a stenographer, and the witness subpoenaed to deliver testimony.
-After hearing all the evidence presented by the Assistant United States Attorney, the Missouri Federal Grand Jury will decide whether there is enough evidence to warrant a trial and if so, they will return an indictment.
+The state of Missouri Federal Grand Juries is a more relaxed affair than normal court proceedings, featuring only an Assistant US Attorney, a stenographer, and the witness subpoenaed to deliver testimony.
+After hearing all the evidence presented by the Assistant United States Attorney, the MO Federal Grand Jury will decide whether there is enough evidence to warrant a trial and if so, they will return an indictment.

-Carver, Cantin & Mynarich have extensive experience with the Missouri Federal Grand Jury system.
-As the top federal criminal defense attorneys in Springfield, MO, with over 500 criminal defense cases combined, our attorneys have dealt with Missouri Federal Grand Juries hundreds of times and we are more than capable of navigating these proceedings to ensure that your rights are being respected in the process.
+Carver, Cantin & Mynarich have extensive experience with the Federal Grand Jury system.
+As the top federal criminal defense attorneys in Springfield, MO, with over 500 criminal defense cases combined, our attorneys have dealt with Federal Grand Juries in this state hundreds of times and we are more than capable of navigating these proceedings to ensure that your rights are being respected in the process.

-If you are facing a Missouri Federal Indictment, you will end up having to go to trial against a top-class lawyer working under United States Attorney Tom Larson, a decorated attorney with over 45 years of legal experience.
-That level of high quality experience can only be matched by having the top criminal defense attorneys in Springfield, MO in your corner.
+If you are facing a MO Federal Indictment, you will end up having to go to trial against a top-class lawyer working under US Attorney Tom Larson, a decorated attorney with over 45 years of legal experience.
+That level of high-quality experience can only be matched by having the top criminal defense attorneys in Springfield, MO in your corner.
 It can only be matched by Carver, Cantin & Mynarich.

 State Court vs. Federal Court – Which Court Meets the Criteria

-Although it’s possible your charge may be prosecuted in the Circuit Courts of Missouri, if it meets certain criteria, it will be prosecuted in federal court, especially when a lot of money is involved.
-The federal government has many more resources available to it in the prosecution of these kind of cases and many times more than your average county prosecutor.
+Although it’s possible your charge may be prosecuted in the Circuit Courts of MO, if it meets certain criteria, it will be prosecuted in federal court, especially when a lot of money is involved.
+The federal government has many more resources available to it in the prosecution of these kinds of cases and many times more than your average county prosecutor.

-Federal courts are courts of the United States.
-Each state has at least one.
-In Missouri there are two.
-Springfield, Missouri is in the Western District of Missouri.
+Federal courts are courts of the U.S. Each state has at least one.
+In the state of Missouri, there are two.
+Springfield is in the MOW.